-Without a doubt mindfulness is a relaxation technique that allows us to recognize, know and control our emotions.
+Mindfulness is present awareness, being in the moment to moment experience of our life.
+It is a technique that allows us to recognize, know and our emotions.
 One of Its purposes is to transform and integrate emotional states such as anxiety, worry and frustration in our daily life.
 Do you find this interesting?
 If so, below you will find 13 exercises which will assist you to become familiar with this practice.

 What is the difference between formal and informal mindfulness practices?